Shiva-Bajpai/SB_Store/README.md

   <section>
     <h2>Connect with Us</h2>
-    <p>For inquiries, feedback, or support, contact us via support@sbstore.com.
+    <p>For inquiries, feedback, or support, contact us via <a href="mailto:shivabajpai2006@gmail.com">Shivabajpai2006@gmail.com</a>.
 Follow us on social media platforms to stay updated with the latest deals and announcements.</p>
   </section>

   <section>